 Things have no control over this.
-A magnet attracts metallic objects due to its characteristics.
-Whether 'wishes' to do so is not a question at all.
+A magnet attracts metallic objects due to its characteristics. inherent Whether it 'wishes' to do so is not a question at all.
 Similarly, it does not have the power to prevent it.
 There can be no other choice in this matter.
-Living beings however go beyond the chains of action-reaction and are able to 'act' intentionally. potential act/intervene is directly to proportionate level with the ofconsciousness in any being.
+Living beings however go beyond the chains of action-reaction and are able to 'act' intentionally.
+The potential act/intervene is directly to proportionate level with the of consciousness in any being.